-The proposed five-day training-workshop on strategic communication in development is seen as instrumental in levelling up leadership practices in higher education and public service institutions in Cambodia toward achieving their mandates and thereby contributing to national development.
+The proposed five-day training-workshop on developing communication skills for higher education institutions in Cambodia is seen as instrumental in levelling up leadership practices in higher education institutions in the country toward achieving their mandates and thereby contributing to national development.

 At the end of this training-workshop, participants will be able to:

-Articulate on the role of strategic communication in higher education and public service institutions in Cambodia;
+Articulate the role of public communication in higher education institutions in Cambodia;

-Discuss the concept and elements of strategic communication in development;
+Describe the concept and elements of public communication;

-Develop a strategic communication plan for their respective institutions; and
+Develop a public communication plan for their respective institutions; and

-Higher education and public service organization leaders with enhanced knowledge, skills, and attitudes on strategic communication;
+Higher education leaders with enhanced knowledge, skills, and attitudes on public communication;

-Draft strategic communication plans for the participants' institutions; and
+Draft public communication plans for the participants' institutions; and

-Sample prototype strategic communication materials that the participants' institutions may use.
+Sample prototype public communication materials that the participants' institutions may use.

-The training-workshop will include two parts: an introduction to strategic communication and its practices for the appreciation of heads of institutions and their relevant executives; followed by a practicum hands-on guided workshop on strategic communication planning and essential skills with ICT for designated staff.
-Participants will each need to bring their laptops, cameras with video function, and relevant gadgets that they would need in preparing strategic communication materials during the workshops.
+The training-workshop will include two parts: an introduction to public communication and its practices for the appreciation of heads of institutions, their relevant executives, and staff; followed by a practicum hands-on guided workshop on public communication planning and essential skills with ICT.
+Participants will each need to bring their laptops, cameras with video function, and relevant gadgets that they would need in preparing public communication materials during the workshops.

-Experts will be invited to discuss concepts and principles in strategic communication applied in higher education and public service institutions.
-They will provide exemplars and cases for participants' appreciation of strategic communication in practice.
+Experts will be invited to discuss concepts and principles in public communication applied in higher education institutions.
+They will provide exemplars and cases for participants' appreciation of public communication in practice.
 Workshop outputs will be presented in plenary sessions to enable participants to further internalize concepts and principles, and to promote exchange of knowledge and experiences among them.

-The three workshops (4a, 4b, and 4c) on the third day up to the fifth day of the learning event will be parallel, allowing participants to focus on developing the strategic communication materials that they are most interested to use.
+Workshops 3A, 3B, and 3C will be parallel, allowing participants to focus on developing their public communication materials they are most interested to use.
 They may join more than one of the parallel workshops and have different outputs depending on their interest, entry skills, and learning pace.